creativecommons/quantifying/README.md

 [org-contrib]: https://github.com/creativecommons/.github/blob/main/CONTRIBUTING.md

 ### Project Structure
-Please note that in the directory tree below, all instances of `fetch`, `process`, and `report` and referring to the three phases of data gathering, processing, and report generation.
+Please note that in the directory tree below, all instances of `fetch`, `process`, and `report` are referring to the three phases of data gathering, processing, and report generation.

 ```